Tk-Glitch/PKGBUILDS/README.md

  * For bash scripts, just run them from their respective directory - You might find additional details in the readme dedicated to the tool you want to build.

+ * For your convenience, a script is available in the root of PKGBUILDS to pull updates and create external configuration files easily: `./TkgThingy`

 ## Why aren't the PKGBUILDs on AUR ?! :